CASEWORKER RESOURCES

 - Raising Highly Capable Kids Parenting Program – a 13-week evidence-based parenting program developed to build stronger families by empowering parents with the confidence, tools, and skills they need to raise healthy, caring, and responsible children.

-- SOAR (SSI/SSDI Outreach, Access, and Recovery) for Adults Orientation
+- SOAR (SSI/SSDI Outreach, Access, and Recovery) for Adults Orientation)

 SENIOR SERVICES

-- Division of Aging Services – locate your local area agency that assists older individuals, at-risk adults, persons with disabilities, their families, and caregivers.
+- Georgia’s Division of Aging Services – locate your local area agency that assists older individuals, at-risk adults, persons with disabilities, their families, and caregivers.

 - Empowerline – resource for programs designed to help older Georgians or individuals with disabilities.
+Metro Atlanta (404) 463-3333

-Metro Atlanta (404) 463-3333 - Senior Services within Metro Atlanta Counties
+- Senior Services within Metro Atlanta Counties

 UTILITIES